icebob/moleculer-java-site/src/introduction.md

 **Node.js**

-Services in Node.js-based Modules can be used in Java-based Moleculer as well as the local Services.
+Node.js-based Moleculer Services can be used in Java-based applications as well as local Services.
 This requires a
 [Transporter](transporters.html#types-of-transporters)
 for both implementations.